bsiddhant2404/Portfolio-Website/README.md

 This is my personal portfolio website.
 I have created it from scrap using HTML, HTML5, CSS and CSS3.
 It has four pages namely 'HOME', 'ABOUT', 'CONTACT' and 'RESUME'.
 Presently I have closed the resume link for public due to privacy reasons.
+It is requested that you open the website on your desktop or laptop.
+Presently this website is not fully operational for mobile screens.

 # BUILD UP
 This website makes extensive use of HTML tags for the basic functioning and features.